-To supplement partner country experts' knowledge and expertise, we run the Qualifications Platform, an 800-member online community, in English and Russian, of qualifications experts who blog, share information and report new developments.
+To supplement partner country experts' knowledge and expertise, the ETF has established a Qualifications Platform, an 800-member online community, in English and Russian, of qualifications experts who blog, share information and report new developments.

 We help candidate and potential candidate countries to reference their National Qualifications Frameworks to the European Qualifications Framework, and cooperate with partner organisations such as Cedefop and UNESCO on initiatives to develop World Reference Levels for qualifications and a biennial Global National Qualifications Frameworks Inventory.

-We are also producing a new toolkit, showing how qualifications can reach and benefit learners, institutions, and employers.
-The toolkit will cover the relationship between qualifications and curricula, and the functions of guidance, verification of non-formal and informal learning, and communication services.
+The ETF has also produced a toolkit showing how qualifications can reach and benefit learners, institutions, and employers.
+The toolkit covers the relationship between qualifications and curricula, and the functions of guidance, verification of non-formal and informal learning, and communication services.